 Human Capital.
-We remain focused on maintaining a highly qualified and engaged workforce and providing opportunities for growth and advancement, while continuing to emphasize a strong pay-for-performance culture to remain solidly aligned with the interests of our stockholders.
-We continue to enhance our diversity and inclusion programs to create a work environment where everyone feels welcome, valued, and supported to contribute to their highest potential.
+We are focused on maintaining a highly qualified and engaged workforce and providing opportunities for growth and advancement, while building a strong culture that supports our diversity and inclusion initiatives.
+Our goal is to create a work environment that is solidly aligned with the interests of our stockholders where everyone feels welcome, valued, and supported to contribute to their highest potential.